vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

 ## Objectives

-After you complete this lab, you will be able to:
+After you complete this challenge, you will be able to:

 - Create an Azure Key Vault instance
 - Store your connection string elements as Azure Key Vault secrets